hed-standard/hed-specification/docs/08_Resources.md

 ## 8.3.
 CTagger for annotating data

 The CTagger tool for annotating data provides a graphical user interface (GUI) to assist HED users in the annotation process.
 CTagger can be run as a standalone application ([https://github.com/hed-standard/hed-java/raw/master/ctagger.jar](https://github.com/hed-standard/hed-java/raw/master/ctagger.jar)) or using the HEDTools plug-in in EEGLAB.
 The tool is designed to ease the process of constructing HED strings, with features including tag search, an expandable schema-browser view, and free-form formatting.
 The interchangeability between long-short forms introduced in HED-3G is fully supported.
-CTagger is also compatible with BIDS, allowing users to import BIDS events.tsv and events.json files to extract the event structure.
+CTagger is also compatible with BIDS, allowing users to import BIDS `events.tsv` and `events.json` files to extract the event structure.
 Once finished tagging, users can export their HED annotation into a json file compatible with BIDS events.json.
 See [CTagger Github repository](https://github.com/hed-standard/CTagger) for more details, guides, and tutorials.

 ## 8.4.
 Web-based services

 HED supports a number of web-based tools for HED validation, schema conversion and validation, JSON dictionary validation (as for a BIDS JSON sidecar for events), and validation of a single BIDS event file with supporting JSON sidecar.
 Additional web-based tools are planned for various analysis and conversion tasks.
 In addition, a HED web service interface is available for accessing many of the tools programmatically, including from MATLAB and Python programs.
-Table A.3. summarizes the location of the relevant URLs for online deployments of HED web-based tools and services.
+Table 8.3. summarizes the location of the relevant URLs for online deployments of HED web-based tools and services.

-### **Table A.3.** URLs for services online.
+### **Table 8.3.** URLs for services online.

 <table>
   <tr>